-- Skills scoring reveals that each soft or technical skill is set to increase in importance in the future, sometimes significantly. - Skills gaps in the workforce are believed to exist for a variety of factors.
-Most commonly mentioned was the cost of external training (by 28% of businesses), external training not meeting business needs (20%), and the lack of training available locally (19%).
+- Skills scoring reveals that each soft or technical skill is set to increase in importance in the future, sometimes significantly.
+Food safety and hygiene is the most important skill required for both permanent and seasonal staff. - Skills gaps in the workforce are believed to exist for a variety of factors.
+Most commonly mentioned was the cost of external training (by 25% of businesses), external training not meeting business needs (25%), and the lack of training available locally (23%).